Alex & Me: Plot

-Reagan Willis (Siena Agudong) is excited about her try for the girls soccer club the Crush, the number one girls' soccer club in the state and 3-time Diamond Cup champion.
+Reagan Wills (Siena Agudong) is excited about her try for the girls soccer club the Crush, the number one girls' soccer club in the state and 3-time Diamond Cup champion.
 However, her parents are preoccupied by recruiting visits for their son Logan, who is a star on his high school football team.
 On her way to the tryout, her bike chain breaks, causing her to be late.
 She tells the coach she plays striker, the position of nemesis and her coach's favorite Claire, who is paid by her father for every goal she scores.

 After being cut from the team, Reagan calls a number of clubs, but all spots have been filled.
 While tearing down a poster of her favorite player Alex Morgan, she falls off a chair and hits her head.
 When she comes to, she sees Alex Morgan in her room but thinks it is just a hallucination caused by the fall.
 She accepts she is the only one that sees Alex and they begin to train together.

 Her crush Ben tells her there may be a spot on a team called the Breakaways, a poorly played club formed by players who were rejected from Crush and is led by Nigel.
 At the tryout she discovers the team illegally practices on a field owned by the city, and that Lexi, their goalkeeper, is allergic to grass.
 Reagan makes the team and becomes their best player.

 The city finds out about the practices and they are forced to move to a vacant lot across the street from Reagan's house.
 Their coach is replaced by Reagan's father after the girls find out he is not British and has no experience coaching soccer.